 The National Gallery is one of London’s many free museums and certainly one of its best.
 Perched atop Trafalgar Square, the building alone is pretty impressive – but that’s nothing compared to what you will find inside.

 There’s a reason that this is the fourth most-visited art gallery in the world.
-The collection spans the history of Western art – with pieces on display from every major art movement since the 1300s.
+The collection spans the history of Western art – with pieces on display from every significant art movement since the 1300s.

 It’s weird to think that unlike many other European galleries, which were formed much earlier, The National Gallery didn’t come into existence until the 19th century.
 When the government reluctantly purchased the collection of 38 artworks previously owned by the late John Julius Angerstein.
 Once it was established, it grew quickly and now boasts a collection of over 2,300 pieces – a collection that gets bigger each year.